dayton-outar/shillings/docs/README.md

 **For** Investors \
 **Who are dissatisfied with** having a disjointed experience using several sources \
 **Our product provides**,
-- Fully digitized trading platform integrated with insights (financial analysis) and training <--
-- Ease of access to analysis of stock prices and company performance (technical and fundamental analysis) <--
+- Easy On-boarding
+- Easily Accessibly Resources _relevant to the stock market_
-- [Integrated Learning Experience](https://github.com/dayton-outar/shillings/issues/65) _where tour guides progressive exposure of information is used to train investors_.
+- [Integrated Learning Experience](https://github.com/dayton-outar/shillings/issues/65) _where tour guides and progressive exposure of information is used to train investors_
-- Make use of visual media as much as possible.
-Make less use of written content.
-Less reading more visual appeal. <--
+- Visually Immersive Experience _where graphics are used as much as possible to explain concepts; less reading more visual cues_
 - [Integrated Social Experience](https://github.com/dayton-outar/shillings/issues/53) _where investors can learn from the real gains or losses of other investors_

 #### Tracy Trader, The Swing Income Trader

+Tracy Trader is described as the Swing Income Trader because she seeks to generate a steady stream of income from dividend-paying stocks but also is interested in the capital gains from stocks that increase in value.
+She swings from stock to stock for every opportunity to earn income despite the fees charged for this practice.
+She is indeed a short-term investor that is entertained and committed to the stock market more than the long-term investor.

 ![Buyer Persona for Tracy Trader](/.attachments/Buyer.Persona-Tracy.Trader-2.png)